26. The Rewards of Fulfilling One’s Duty

 Almighty God says, “Submission to the work of God must be real and actual, and it must be lived out.
 Superficial submission alone cannot receive God’s praise, and merely obeying the superficial aspects of God’s word, without seeking change in one’s disposition, is not after God’s heart.
 Obedience to God and submission to the work of God are one and the same.
 Those who submit only to God but not to His work cannot be deemed obedient, much less those who do not truly submit but are outwardly sycophantic.
 Those who truly submit to God are all able to gain from the work and achieve understanding of the disposition and work of God.
 Only such people truly submit to God.
 Such people are able to gain new knowledge, and undergo new changes, from new work.
 Only these people are praised by God, only these people are perfected, and only these are the ones whose dispositions have changed.
 Those who are praised by God are those who gladly submit to God, and to His word and work.
 Only such people are in the right, only such people sincerely want God, and sincerely seek God” (“Those Who Obey God With a True Heart Shall Surely Be Gained by God” in The Word Appears in the Flesh).
 I’d like to share my experience and understanding of submission to God in light of these words.

-I later read these words of God: “Those who are capable of putting the truth into practice can accept God’s scrutiny in their actions.
-When you accept God’s scrutiny, your heart is set right.
-If you only ever do things for others to see and do not accept God’s scrutiny, do you have God in your heart?
-People like this are without a God-fearing heart.
-Don’t always do things for your own sake, don’t always consider your own interests, and don’t consider your own status, face or reputation.
-Give no consideration to people’s interests.
-You must first consider the interests of God’s house and make that your first priority; you should be considerate of God’s will.
-Start by contemplating whether or not you have been impure in your fulfilling of your duty, whether you have done your utmost to be loyal, complete your responsibilities, and given your all, and whether or not you have wholeheartedly given thought to your duty and the work of God’s house.
-You need to think of these things.
-Consider these things frequently, and you will have an easy time performing your duty well” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).
+I later read these words of God: “Those who are capable of putting the truth into practice can accept God’s scrutiny when doing things.
+When you accept God’s scrutiny, your heart is set straight.
+If you only ever do things for others to see, and do not accept God’s scrutiny, then is God still in your heart?
+People like this have no reverence for God.
+Do not always do things for your own sake and do not constantly consider your own interests; give no thought to your own status, prestige, or reputation.
+Also do not consider the interests of man.
+You must first give thought to the interests of God’s house, and make them your first priority.
+You should be considerate of God’s will and begin by contemplating whether or not you have been impure in the fulfillment of your duty, whether you have done your utmost to be loyal, done your best to fulfill your responsibilities, and given your all, as well as whether or not you have wholeheartedly given thought to your duty and the work of God’s house.
+You must give consideration to these things.
+Think about them frequently, and it will be easier for you to perform your duty well” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).
 I found a path of practice in God’s words.
-I had to accept God’s scrutiny in my duty, have a God-fearing heart, be able to let go of personal gain and just do whatever benefited the church.
+I had to accept God’s scrutiny in my duty, have a God-fearing heart, Yes. be able to let go of personal gain and just do whatever benefited the church.
 After understanding God’s will, I said this prayer: “Oh God, I’m willing to accept Your scrutiny.
 I won’t focus on what others think of me anymore.
 I just want to be able to submit to Your arrangements and do my hosting duty well.”
 Over the days that followed, my church sisters knew I’d just arrived in this foreign country and buying things was hard for me, so they found time to go shopping for essentials with me.
 They were really busy in their duties, but they would help me with housework when they could.
 Whenever I had a problem, they would fellowship on God’s words with me, and fellowship on their own experiences to help and support me.
 None of the sisters looked down on me or shunned me because I was a host.
 I came to appreciate that there really is no high or low when it comes to doing duties with brothers and sisters.
 We just perform our duties and obligations before God.
 After this experience, I thought I was able to submit a little in my duty, but since I had no real understanding of my nature and essence, I still hadn’t completely let go of the pursuit of fame and status.
 I was exposed again the moment a situation I didn’t like cropped up.

 During my devotionals the next day, I read these words of God: “You believe in God and follow God, and so in your heart you must love God.
 You must cast aside your corrupt disposition, you must seek to fulfill God’s desire, and you must perform the duty of a creature of God.
 Since you believe in and follow God, you should offer everything to Him, and should not make personal choices or demands, and you should achieve the fulfillment of God’s desire.
 Since you were created, you should obey the Lord that created you, for you are inherently without dominion over yourself, and have no ability to control your own destiny.
 Since you are a person who believes in God, you should seek holiness and change.
 Since you are a creature of God, you should adhere to your duty, and keep your place, and you must not overstep your duty.
 This is not to constrain you, or to suppress you through doctrine, but is instead the path through which you can perform your duty, and it can be achieved—and should be achieved—by all those who do righteousness” (“Success or Failure Depends on the Path That Man Walks” in The Word Appears in the Flesh).
 Reading God’s words led me to understand that as a created being, I should submit to God’s rule and arrangements.
 I should pursue the truth and pursue change in my disposition.
 This is my duty and it’s what I should pursue.
 I didn’t like the situation God had arranged, but God’s good intentions were behind it.
 He’d carefully arranged all of it to purify me and change me.
 I couldn’t pursue reputation and position, or be picky about my duty anymore.
 I should focus on pursuing the truth, and accept the judgment and chastisement of God’s words to resolve my corrupt disposition.
 I should put my all into doing my duty well.